raggesilver/word/README.md

 #### v0.0.2

-Change in the visual
+Change in the visual.

-Future toolbar background image *same paragraph*.
+Future toolbar background image.

-Shortcut for text formatting (h1, h2, h3) *same paragraph*.
+Shortcut for text formatting (h1, h2, h3).

 #### v0.0.1

-Added Drag and Drop Support. (totally insecure since it does not ask to save the current document before opening the droped file)
+Added Drag and Drop Support. (totally insecure since it does not ask to save the current document before opening the droped file).

-Incomming custom css file chooser *same paragraph*.
+Incomming custom css file chooser.

-Frameless Window *same paragraph*.
+Frameless Window.